jayniz/zeta/README.md

     # You can either host the file yourself via HTTP, but it's quite convenient
     # to have it version controlled and hosted by a service like github.
 We'll
-    # call this repo old-maid-config for this example:
+    # call this repo zeta-config for this example:
     github:
-      repo: jensmander/old-maid-config
+      repo: jensmander/zeta-config
       branch: master
       path: infrastructure